Categories

 2. Water Filters: Invest in high-quality water filters capable of removing bacteria, viruses, and contaminants.

-3. Purification Tablets: Chlorine dioxide or iodine tablets are effective for water purification.
+3. Purification Tablets: Chlorine dioxide or iodine tablets are effective water purification products.

 4. Bleach: Unscented liquid bleach with no additives can be used for water disinfection.